magomimmo/modern-cljs/doc/second-edition/tutorial-18.md

 ## Code Refactoring

-The `validate-shopping-quantity` validator is very simple, but at the same time it's suggesting us that `validate-shopping-price`, `validate-shopping-tax` and `validate-shopping-discount` validators would be almost identical:
+The `validate-shopping-quantity` validator is very simple, but at the same time it's suggesting to us that `validate-shopping-price`, `validate-shopping-tax` and `validate-shopping-discount` validators would be almost identical: